 Well, a recent study reveals surprising results about how much money most of us are willing to fork over to women compared to how much we’re willing to shell out to men on certain days of our cycle:

-Specifically, during our Week 2 (which is Day 8 to Day 14 in a 28-day cycle), most of us tend to give significantly less money to other females than during the other three weeks of our cycle, according to the research team from the University of Texas at San Antonio and University of Minnesota Carlson School of Management that conducted the study.
+Specifically, during our Week 2 (the week leading up to and including ovulation), most of us tend to give significantly less money to other females than during the other three weeks of our cycle, according to the research team from the University of Texas at San Antonio and University of Minnesota Carlson School of Management that conducted the study.

 On the other hand, most of us gals tend to be more generous to attractive men in our Week 2, giving away far more than we would to a woman with the same request.